 The afternoon presentations were as follows:

-● Lia Markey presented on the Newberry Library’s Center for Renaissance Study
+● Lia Markey of the Newberry Library presented on the Newberry’s Center for Renaissance Studies

-● Daniel Gullo and John Meyerhoffer presented on vHMML (Hill Museum and Manuscript Library cloud image store server and manuscript cataloging website)
+● Daniel Gullo and John Meyerhoffer of St. John’s University presented on vHMML (Hill Museum and Manuscript Library cloud image server and manuscript cataloging website)

-● Daniel Meyer, Special Collections at the University of Chicago, presented on University of Chicago special collections
+● Daniel Meyer of the University of Chicago, presented on University of Chicago Special Collections

-● Sue Steuer, Manuscripts at Western Michigan University, presented on manuscripts from WMU, newly voted into DS membership at this meeting
+● Sue Steuer of Western Michigan University presented on manuscripts from WMU, newly voted into DS membership at this meeting

 James Marrow had also planned to give a presentation about Newberry manuscripts and plans for the Chicago area manuscripts exhibition, but he was absent due to illness.
 We hope to hear more about this exhibition soon!
 The presentations were followed by a snack break and a special exhibit of manuscripts from the Newberry Library collections, organized by Suzanne Karr Schmidt and Chris Fletcher.
 After the exhibit the remaining time was used to discuss the location for the next Annual Meeting, which was decided to be held at the University of Pennsylvania in Fall 2020.
 Before adjournment, Cashion reminded everyone of their invitation to attend a reception at Les Enluminures, 980 North Michigan (One Magnificent Mile) Suite 1330, Chicago, just two blocks East of Newberry.
 She thanked the Newberry for their hospitality and everyone for coming, contributing presentations, and making donations to fund the meeting.
 The meeting was adjourned at 4:30 pm.

 All photos by Lynne Grigsby, UC Berkeley, DS Technical Host.